 In this project, we investigated different methods to reproduce real surfaces on friction modulation displays.
 We modulated the friction force between a fingertip and the display using electrostatic forces.
 We investigated both data-based (record and play) and model-based (generate groove and ridges) techniques.
 We also tested the realism of the generated virtual textures via psychophysical experiments.

 Keywords: texture, electrovibration, electrostatic friction modulation displays, realistic

 People: Dr. Yasemin Vardar (Max Planck Institute for Intelligent Systems and Koç University), Aykut Isleyen (Koç University), Tamara Fiedler (Technical University of Munich), Matti Strese (Technical University of Munich), Prof. Dr. Eckehard Steinbach (Technical University of Munich), Cagatay Basdogan (Koç University)

 - Tamara Fiedler, Yasemin Vardar.
-A novel texture rendering method for electrostatic displays.
-Accepted to International Workshop on Haptics and Audio Interaction Design (HAID), 2019
+A novel texture rendering approach for electrostatic displays.
+International Workshop on Haptics and Audio Interaction Design (HAID), 2019

 - Yasemin Vardar, Aykut Isleyen, Khurram Saleem, Cagatay Basdogan.
 Roughness perception of virtual textures generated via electrovibration on touchscreens.
 Proceedings of IEEE World Haptics Conference, 2017, pp. 263-269

 - Tamara Fiedler, Yasemin Vardar, Matti Strese, Eckehard Steinbach, Cagatay Basdogan.
 Reproduction of textures based on electrovibration: a frequency domain approach.
 Hands-on Demonstration, IEEE World Haptics Conference, 2017